anialesniak/matchmade/README.md

 Matchmaker module's job is to group enrolled clients into so called _matches_ which are basically groups of clients of size specified in Matchmade configuration file.
 The match can be created from a given set of clients if all clients are _mutually compatible_.
 Mutual compatibility means that the self data of the second client matches the searching data of the first client and vice versa.

 > #### Example
 > We are using Matchmade to match chess players in pairs so that the players are on a comparable level.
 Each client is described by one feature - the ranking score representing competence in the game (no matter how it is measured).
 Therefore, we have a matchmaking task for **one parameter client** and **matched clients group size of two**.
 Each client also desires to play with another client whose ranking is of comparable value.
 Therefore, in the searching data each client will contain a narrow range of values with the range mean value equal to own ranking.
-In other words, that means each client is looking for client with ranking slightly lower, slightly higher or equal to own ranking.
+In other words, that means each client is looking for a client with ranking slightly lower, slightly higher or equal to own ranking.
 Hence the 2 clients will make a match if the first clients' ranking lies within the range of rankings searched for by the second client and vice versa.

 But what if for particular clients there are no matching counterparts in the pool of registered clients?
 We could leave them for now and wait till some new clients enter the pool, but we could as well wait forever to never have all of those lone clients matched.
 To prevent it from happening and ensuring each client gets a relatively good match in a reasonable time Matchmade modifies client searching data slightly after each iteration of finding matches in the existing client pool.
 This in general results in broadening the search range for each client.
 To learn how the range is actually expanded and how you can configure it check out [Configuring matchmade](#configuring-matchmade) section.